TheCyberWeaver/obvault/Math/Abstract Algebra/Section 4 Groups.md

-## Definition Group - normal definition
+## Definition: Group - normal definition

 A group $\langle G,*\rangle$ is a set $G$, with a operation $*$, such that the following axioms are satisfied:
 - The set is *closed* under $*$